Hinton, Alberta: Coal boom and bust

 The coal-fired steam engines of the railroads both opened access to, and provided a market for, coal from a thick seam underlying the Hinton area.
 The Coal Branch was completed in 1912 and created work camps such as Mountain Park, Cadomin, Luscar, Robb, Mercoal, and Coalspur, which grew into communities with populations in the hundreds, surpassing Hinton's.
 By the late 1920s, the region contributed 22% of Alberta's total coal production.

 Closer to the Hinton station, prospectors had explored coal indications at the mouths of Happy and Prairie (Maskuta) Creeks, but as late as 1925 they were not considered practical to exploit.
 However, by 1928, Jasper Collieries Ltd. operated the Drinnan coal mine on the eastern end of present-day Hinton.
-It produced nearly 2 million tons of coal before closing in 1940.
+Named after R. G. Drinnan, who discovered coal during a 1910 expedition to the area, it produced nearly 2 million tons of coal before closing in 1940.
 Another, smaller mine opened a short distance southwest in 1943.

 On the west side of Hinton, Frank Seabolt, R. W. Jones, and Harry King opened the Hinton Collieries near Happy Creek in 1931.
 Seabolt had been prospecting in the area for some time while he worked supplying timber to the Mountain Park mine.
 He also served as the Drinnan postmaster, and in 1916 he bought Jack Gregg's ranch (and renamed it the Bar F Ranch).
 Seabolt, King, and Jones built and operated all the major businesses in the hamlet of Hinton in the 1930s.

 The Hinton Collieries operated for about 10 years despite the Great Depression, which temporarily reduced demand for coal.
-At 4:30 pm on March 30, 1938 an explosion in the Hinton Collieries killed five miners and wounded five more.
+At 4:30 pm on 30 March 1938 an explosion in the Hinton Collieries killed five miners and wounded five more.
 The mine's manager L. G. Chavignaud was found to have breached several provisions of the Alberta Mines Act and fined a total of $200.
 In 1940, Chavignaud's hiring as fire boss at the Mountain Park mine sparked a 3-week strike.
-On January 22, 1940, another miner was killed, and five injured by a runaway mine car.
+On 22 January 1940, another miner was killed, and five injured by a runaway mine car.
 The Hinton Collieries were abandoned in 1941 and reported flooded in 1944.

 Without the Hinton mines, a significant portion of the population left to find work elsewhere.
 Those that remained relied on forestry, trapping, outfitting, and some oil and gas exploration during the war years.
 The coal branch communities to the south continued producing through the 1940s.
 However, as the railways switched from coal to diesel locomotives, these mines too began closing, beginning with Mountain Park in 1950 and ending with Luscar in 1956.